 Falls County shall retain the right to "buy back" all or part of an employee's unused compensatory time by paying the employee for that time at the employee's current regular rate.
-Falls County shall retain the right to pay all or part of the overtime worked in any workweek by paying for that overtime at one and one-half (1 1/2) the employee's regular rate of pay.
+Falls County shall retain the right to pay all, or part of the overtime worked in any workweek by paying for that overtime at one and one-half (1 1⁄2) the employee's regular rate of pay.

 Each employee shall be responsible for recording any compensatory time used within a pay period on the time sheet for that pay period.
+However, total weekly hours on a time sheet should not exceed forty (40) hours when adding compensatory time used nor should the monthly total of hours exceed one hundred sixty (160).